-DIRECTOR BOARD STATUS DATE OF APPOINTMENT AUDIT AND RISK MANAGEMENT COMMITTEE NOMINATION COMMITTEE COMPENSATION COMMITTEE Mr John Pizzey Chairman, Independent Non-Executive Director 8 June 2007 1 Member Member Member Ms Emma Stein Independent Non-Executive Director 3 February 2011 Member Member Member and Chair Mr Peter Wasow Executive Director (CEO) 26 August 2011 2 Not applicable Not applicable Not applicable Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Mr Peter Day Independent Non-Executive Director 1 January 2014 Member and Chair Member Member Mr Michael Ferraro Independent Non-Executive Director 5 February 2014 Member Member and Chair Member
+DIRECTOR BOARD STATUS DATE OF APPOINTMENT AUDIT AND RISK MANAGEMENT COMMITTEE NOMINATION COMMITTEE COMPENSATION COMMITTEE Mr John Pizzey Chairman, Independent Non-Executive Director 8 June 2007 1 Member Member Member Ms Emma Stein Independent Non-Executive Director 3 February 2011 Member Member and Chair from 1 June 2017 Member and Chair Mr Chen Zeng Non-Executive Director 15 March 2013 Member Member Member Mr Peter Day Independent Non-Executive Director 1 January 2014 Member and Chair Member Member Mr Michael Ferraro 2 Executive Director 5 February 2014 (as Non-Executive Director) Not applicable Not applicable Not applicable Ms Deborah O'Toole Independent Non-Executive Director 1 December 2017 Member Member Member Mr John Bevan Independent Non-Executive Director 1 January 2018 Member Member Member

-Notes
+Notes:

 - 1. Mr Pizzey was initially appointed as an Independent Non-Executive Director on 8 June 2007.
 He became Chairman on 30 November 2011. - 2.
-Mr Wasow was initially appointed as an Independent Non-Executive Director on 26 August 2011.
-He became CEO (and hence an Executive Director) on 1 January 2014.
+Mr Ferraro was initially appointed as an Independent Non-Executive Director on 5 February 2014.
+He became CEO on 1 June 2017 (and hence an Executive Director) succeeding Mr Wasow who retired as CEO on 31 May 2017.
+Until his appointment as CEO, Mr Ferraro was a member of each Board Committee and Chair of the Nomination Committee.

-A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2016 (see pages 14 to 15 of that report).
+A brief biography of each Alumina Limited Director, summarising their skills, experience and expertise relevant to their role as Director and the period for which they have held office, is included in the Annual Report 2017 (see pages 14 to 16 of that report).
 This disclosure includes the qualifications of the Audit and Risk Management Committee members.
-Also disclosed on page 7 of this statement and set out in the Directors' Report on page 16 of the Annual Report 2016 is the attendance of Directors at Board and Board Committee meetings during 2016.
+Also disclosed on page 8 of this statement and set out in the Directors' Report on page 17 of the Annual Report 2017 is the attendance of Directors at Board and Board Committee meetings during 2017.